marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 .. image:: _static/Inflation.PNG
     :alt:  300px

 An example for an opinion poll with multiple choice answers is the question of the effects on inflation, where more than one answer may be correct.
-You can implement such an opinion poll in classEx, by selecting “Check boxes (Multiple Choice)” in the Editing mode.
+You can implement such an opinion poll in classEx, by selecting “Check boxes (Multiple Choice)” in the editing mode.
 None of the options should be marked as correct.
 Furthermore, you need to select “Multiple Choice” for the evaluation of results.
 Hint: You can easily change the order of answer options by drag & drop.
 Simply click onto the number of the option you would like to change and drag it to the new position.

 Numeric Data
 ------------

 Decisions of participants can require an input of numbers.
-For this, simply choose “Numeric input field” as the type of input field in the Editing Mode.
+For this, simply choose “Numeric input field” as the type of input field in the editing Mode.
 A game that uses this form of input is shown below:

 - Estimation Task